awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-getting-started.md

 # Getting Started<a name="application-consistent-snapshots-getting-started"></a>

-This section includes instructions on how to install the VSS components and perform an application\-consistent snapshot of the EBS volumes attached to a Windows on EC2 instance\.
-For more information about how to launch a Windows on EC2 instance, see [Getting Started with Amazon EC2 Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html)\.
+These instructions describe how to install the VSS components and perform an application\-consistent snapshot of the EBS volumes attached to an EC2 Windows instance\.
+For more information, see [Getting Started with Amazon EC2 Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html)\.

 **Topics**
 + [Create an IAM Role for VSS\-Enabled Snapshots](#run-command-vss-role)